What's new in Abaqus 2020x

 - Linear and nonlinear analysis including geometric, material, and contact nonlinearities.

 - Material models for metals, composites, human tissue, rubber, thermoplastics, and more

 - High-performance computing

-- Model instances can now be used with flattended input files.
+- Model instances (subassemblies) can now be used with linear and radial patterns.